fyquah/fyquah.github.io/_posts/2017-03-14-hardware-synthesis-of-weakly-consistent-c-concurrency.md

 ## C11 Memory Consistency Model

-The C11 consistency model can be roughly understood as:
+The C11 consistency model can be roughly understood as the following.
+Note that this is not the formal definition of the atomic operations in the C11 specification.:

 - atomic load / store cannot be reorder with another atomic load / store to the same location (coherence)
-- relaxed atomic load cannot be reordered  be reordered anywhere within its thread
+- relaxed atomic load can be reordered anywhere within its thread
-- acquire atomic load cannot be reordered with loads or stores _after_ it in program order.
+- acquire atomic load cannot be reordered with loads or stores _after_ it in program order
-- release atomic store cannot be reordered with loads / stores that are sequenced before it
+- release atomic store cannot be reordered with loads / stores that are sequenced _before it_
 - SC atomic load / store cannot be reordered with any other load / stores

 ## Method

 The paper demonstrates atomic HLS synthesis by extending LegUp Pthread flow with three of the memory access semantics.
 As mentioned in an earlier section, LegUp memory access scheduling is based on a constraint scheduler.
 Hence, the methods here describes the constraints appended to the original constraint solver.

 I will not include the formal definitions of the constraints - they are in Section 4.1, 4.2 and 4.3 respectively of the original paper.

-In the examples, considered the following example:
+In the methods described below, consider the following example:

 ~~~python